GMichaelRapp/rapture/terminology.md

 ### Contests

 ### Disadvantage
-This means a character faces a challenge at a disadvantage and is penalized in turn, meaning they are less likely to succeed in tackling the challenge in question.
+This means a character faces a given action at disadvantage and is penalized in turn, meaning they are less likely to succeed in tackling the challenge in question.

 ### Discord
 This is the chaos that comes from leaning on one’s Fortune in-game.
 Discord always follows good and bad fortunes as well.
 Every time Fortune, Grit, or Resolve is used, Discord comes into the picture, somehow, someway: It may be immediately after, or months or years afterwards. in-game.